Bottled Water: Pure Drink or Pure Hype?

 The FDA should set strict limits for contaminants of concern in bottled water.
 The FDA's rules should apply to all bottled water distributed nationally or within a state, carbonated or not, and bottled water standards must be made at least as strict as those applicable to city tap water supplies.
 Water bottlers should be required to disclose water source, treatments and other key information as is now required of tap water systems.
 A penny-per-bottle fee should be initiated on bottled water to fund testing, regulatory programs, and enforcement at both state and national levels.
 State bottled water programs should be subject to federal review.

 Based on "BOTTLED WATER: Pure Drink or Pure Hype?" a March 1999 report by the Natural Resources Defense Council.
 Reprinted by NRDC permission.

 At Environmental Systems Distributing, we encourage visitors to get the facts.
 Whether you decide on our home and office water treatment systems, somebody else's, or even decide to continue to pay the premium for pre-bottled water, we want to help you make a well-advised and intelligent purchase decision.
-You'll find no hype at ESD, but you'll find you CAN make your own bottled water-quality drinking water for about $0.03 per gallon.
+You'll find no hype at ESD, but you'll find you CAN make your own bottled water-quality drinking water for UNDER $0.03 per gallon.